-\end{lemma} We verify the boundedness and coercivity of the bilinear form $b_h(\cdot, \cdot)$ with respect to $\enorm{\cdot}$ at first.
+Next we verify the boundedness and coercivity of the bilinear form $b_h(\cdot, \cdot)$ with respect to the energy norm $\enorm{\cdot}$.
 For this purpose, we need to estimate the error on the interface.
-Here we first give some discrete trace inequalities. \begin{lemma} For all $K \in \MThG$, there exists a constant $C$ such that
+Here we first give the discrete trace inequality, which is crucial in the error estimate. \begin{lemma} For any $K \in \MThG$, there exists a constant $C$ such that